 For a basic overview of one little part of the endocrine system, John Lee has a very clear summary, like a recipe, for one group of hormones, those made from cholesterol, the steroid hormones:

 – Lee, p14

 Don’t worry, there’s no quiz.
 Dr. Lee just wanted to show a little corner of the complex give-and-take between hormones, how a change in any one hormone in this chart can affect many others.
 Lee and Chopra both speak of the dance of the hormones, the delicately interwoven choreography, about which we have only the most rudimentary knowledge.

 We’ve begun fooling around with this highly tuned endocrine system because we’ve discovered a few coarse, synthetic, sledgehammer substances that resemble real estrogen, or real thyroid hormone, or real progesterone.
-But we really have only the vaguest notion what we’re doing, because of all the overlapping interrelationships.
+But we really have only the vaguest notion what we’re doing, because of all the overlapping subtle, and unknown interrelationships.
 Our ignorance has given rise to a brand new disease: endometrial cancer.
 (Lee) Plus other big problems.